TTSS0529/leetcode-practice-in-cpp/README.md

 ## 🎯 Training Goal

 My initial target is to solve **one problem per day**.
-If I miss any problems during the weekdays, I will catch up on them over the weekend.
+If I miss any problems during the weekdays, I will catch up on them over the weekend.(to be continued...)

 # 🚀 LeetCode Training Progress